Merged keys

 stringArray mode

-There's a special case in which you want to make sure that all values of the array are strings.
-Let's see the following example:
+There's a special case where you want to make sure that all values of the array are strings.
+Look at the following example:

 category: